cns-iu/hra-vccf-ftu-supporting-information/README.md

 ├── visualization
 ```

 ### Data

-- HRA maps human organ data in single cell level by studing functional tissue units and their connecting vasculature.
-- Table1: Vasculature pathway to and fro from hear to the FTU.
+- Table 1: Supplemental file of vascular pathways.
+This data contains information about the 22 FTUs, vessels linked and the heart through steps that provide information about the inflow and outflow from the heart to the FTU and back to the heart.

 ### Code

 This code generate a photo clickable poster that connects all the 22 FTUs of 5th release HRA with vasculature in butterfly design.
 This has nodes as anatomical structures and edges as the cell types of both female and male organs.
     #### Requirements of code: